 On our way down we met these two cuties:

-While we were out ascending the island, the crew from the boat had set up a cosy little camping site for us, with tents and all.
+While we were out ascending the island, the crew from the boat had set up a cozy little camping site for us, with tents and all.
 Being used to carrying all our camping equipment ourselves and setting it all up ourselves when camping back home in Norway, we felt like kings and queens.
 We sure could get used to this.

 With this stunning view from our tents, we fell asleep dreaming of dragons……

 Can day 2 match day 1, or even be better?
-Hmm, stay tuned for some mantas, dragons and other adventures……
+Hmm, stay tuned for some mantas, dragons, and other adventures……

 Would you like to visit Komodo National Park?
 Have you been to any cool national parks?
 Where and how was it?
 Please leave a comment in the comment area below.
 If you enjoyed reading this post, please share on social media.
 Thanks!